 – Subclass 309 & 100 at offshore and 820 & 801 at onshore

-Partner Visa allows the partner an Australian citizen, Australian Permanent resident or eligible New Zealand citizen lives in Australia permanently.
+Partner Visa allows the partner an Australian citizen, Australian Permanent resident, or eligible New Zealand citizen to live in Australia permanently.
 To avail this visa you must be married to, or in a de facto relationship, with an Australian citizen or permanent resident.
 Under the Partner Visa, your partner must sponsor you for a period of 2 years.
 After this, if the relationship is still genuine and continuing, you may be eligible for permanent residence.

 • This is Temporary visa

 • This visa leads directly to permanent partner visa

 • You must be in Australia when you apply

 • You will be required to provide proof of your legal marriage and evidence of a mutual commitment and shared life